100 Great Reasons to Visit Cape Town

 7. Heart Transplant Museum – is where Professor Christiaan Barnard successfully performed the world’s first successful heart transplant in 1967.

-8. Cape Town CBD – a walk through the streets will have you find a number of historical treasures.
+8. Cape Town CBD – a walk or bus tour through the streets will have you find a number of historical treasures.

-9. Pinnacle Point Caves – is not in Cape Town but in nearby Mossel Bay.
+9. Pinnacle Point Caves – is not in Cape Town but in nearby Mossel Bay (where I live).

 10. Historical Cape Architecture – the distinctive architecture used by early settlers is quite pleasing to the eye and can be seen throughout the region.